 Texas 123-bus Backbone Power System

-This dataset represents a synthetic Texas 123-bus Backbone Transmission System (TX-123BT) with climate-dependent spatio-temporal correlated profiles (of solar power, wind power, load, and line thermal rating) at 1-hour resolution for the entire year of 2019.
+This dataset represents a synthetic Texas 123-bus Backbone Transmission System (TX-123BT) with climate-dependent spatio-temporal correlated profiles (of solar power, wind power, load, and line thermal rating) at 1-hour resolution for five consecutive years 2017-2021.

 The procedures and details used to create TX-123BT system are described in our paper listed below.